xapple/libcbm_runner/roadmap.md

 - When giving 30 years of disturbances in the input data for the afforestation scenario, the simulation runs only for 18 years.
 This could be due to a clause in the historical scenario that limits the length of the simulation to the current year.

+AIDB to pandas done in  August 2021

+- Make tables in the AIDB accessible to be loaded as pandas data frames.